Sam Dakin

-Sam Dakin OLY (born 1996) is a New Zealand track cyclist, who competes in sprinting events.
+Samuel Dakin OLY (born 4 September 1996) is a New Zealand track cyclist, who competes in sprinting events.

 Born in Auckland, Dakin completed a Bachelor of Business Analysis with a major in finance in Waikato and also completed a Post Graduate Diploma in Innovation and entrepreneurship in 2020 online through Harvard University.
 His training base is the Avantidrome in Cambridge as part of the New Zealand High Performance Squad.
 He was selected for the New Zealand Olympic team for the 2020 Summer Olympics in Tokyo.
 Dakin competed in the team sprint event following the retirement of Eddie Dawkins, joining three-time World Champions and Rio 2016 silver medalists, Ethan Mitchell and Sam Webster.

+Dakin competed in Birmingham, England at the 2022 Commonwealth Games, and was a team sprint bronze medallist.
+He also competed at the 2024 Olympic Games in Paris.

+Dakin announced his intention to retire from elite level track cycling at the conclusion of the 2026 season and competed for New Zealand at the 2026 Commonwealth Games.